gitignore

 Global gitignore

-You can ignore files globally by adding them to ~/.gitignore_global
+You can ignore files globally by adding them to ~/.gitignore_global.
+You can also use a git template[3] and add an exclude file.

 Delete previous files in gitignore